-The South Dakota Air and Space Museum has exhibits and displays on the Minuteman system.
-These include the actual Missile Procedures Trainer which missileers trained for capsule duty on.
+The South Dakota Air and Space Museum has exhibits and displays on the Minuteman system, including the actual Missile Procedures Trainer in which missileers trained for capsule duty.
 Tours are also given of a Minuteman training silo which maintenance crews used to learn proper procedures for maintaining the missile.
 The museum is located off Interstate 90 exit 67, 7 miles east of Rapid City.

 How do we get to the Badlands?

-The Minuteman Missile Visitor Contact Station located off Exit 131 (on the south side of Interstate 90) is only 4 miles from the Northeast entrance to Badlands National Park.
-Follow SD Highway 240 4 miles south to the Badlands entrance.
+The Minuteman Missile Visitor Center located off Exit 131 (on the north side of Interstate 90) is only 4 miles from the Northeast entrance to Badlands National Park.
+Follow SD Highway 240 four miles south to the Badlands entrance.

-How long does it take to get to Mt.
-Rushmore?
+How long does it take to get to Mount Rushmore?

-The Minuteman Missile Visitor Contact Station is approximately 100 miles from Mt.
+The Minuteman Missile Visitor Center is approximately 100 miles from Mt.
 Rushmore.
 Allow yourself 2 hours to reach Mt.
 Rushmore.

 How far is it to Yellowstone National Park?

-The Minuteman Missile Visitor Contact Station is located 500 miles from the East Entrance to Yellowstone (via Cody, Wyoming).
+The Minuteman Missile Visitor Center is located 500 miles from the East Entrance to Yellowstone (via Cody, Wyoming).
 Allow yourself at least 8 to 10 hours to reach Yellowstone.